Skip to main content

 When should I get a mammogram?

-The Women’s Preventive Services Initiative recommends that average-risk persons with breasts initiate mammography screening no earlier than age 40 and no later than age 50.
+The U.S. Preventive Services Task Force recommends that average-risk persons with breasts initiate mammography screening at age 40.

-Screening mammography should occur at least once every two years and as frequently as once a year.
+Screening mammography should be done at least every two years and as often as once a year.
+You can discuss frequency with your provider.

 How is a mammogram done?